 BARRY SINGER - Arlington-Belmont Chorale and Chamber Chorus Music Director

-BARRY SINGER, Choral Music Director of the Philharmonic Society of Arlington, has been the conductor of the Arlington-Belmont Chamber Chorus since 1994, and the Arlington-Belmont Chorale since 2004.
+Barry Singer, Choral Music Director for the Philharmonic Society of Arlington, has directed the Arlington-Belmont Chamber Chorus since 1994, and the Arlington-Belmont Chorale since 2004.

-Mr. Singer first began singing in high school, and studied voice while at Berklee College.
+Barry first began singing in high school, and studied voice while at Berklee College of Music.
 From 1983-1998 he sang with the Boston Symphony Orchestra's Tanglewood Festival Chorus in numerous performances and recordings with the BSO and Boston Pops Orchestra.
-Mr. Singer served as baritone soloist with the Congregation Shirat Hayam of the North Shore from 2002-2010, and for many years was the baritone soloist and section leader at St. Peter's Church in Weston.
+Barry served for many years as baritone soloist with the Congregation Shirat Hayam of the North Shore and St. Peter's Church in Weston.

 Barry received his degree in Music Composition from Berklee College, where he studied composition with John Bavicchi and Jeronimas Kačinskas, and conducting with George Monseur.
 The PSA has premiered four of his choral compositions: Three Times We Parted (1992), For I Know Well The Spring (2006), and Missa brevis naturalis (2019), written for the Chamber Chorus, and Lux Aeterna (2002) for the Chorale and Orchestra.
 He has arranged and orchestrated popular music for a number of performers, and composed original music for the off-Broadway play Looking for Billy Haines, which ran in New York in 2010.

 Barry recently retired from the Music Maker School in Acton where he taught piano and flute from 2002-2019, but continues to provide audition coaching as well as piano and music theory lessons from his home studio in Arlington, MA, where he has lived since 1989.